 For years, commercial golf simulators at your local golf store were the closest you could get to this technology, but the winds of change have blown in.
 Nowadays, some models are priced favorably for the average joe to enjoy.
-With that said, let us unpack the best golf simulator for under $1000 in 2022.
+With that said, let us unpack the best golf simulator for under $1000 for 2023.

 Keep in mind that you get what you pay for when acquiring a cheap golf simulator.
 They do not measure the quantity of data that top products do.
 Plus, you may experience the odd inaccurate reading, and the simulation experience may be limited.

 However, this list includes affordable options which are consistently accurate and enhance the enjoyment of the average golfer.

 Read more to learn how golf simulators work before proceeding.

 |OptiShot 2 Golf In A Box||Rapsodo Launch Monitor||Phigolf Smart Golf Simulator|

 |Rating||4.5 Stars||4 Stars||4 Stars|